Polymelus

 Polymelus (1902–1924) was a British Thoroughbred racehorse who was the leading sire of racehorses in Great Britain and Ireland for five years (1914, 1915, 1916, 1920, 1921).
 Among his most famous descendants are Secretariat and Northern Dancer.
-However, it was through his son Phalaris that he will forever be remembered.
-His great grandsire was Bend Or.
+However, it was through his son Phalaris that he may be most remembered.
+His great-grandsire was Bend Or.

 Background

 Polymelus was a bay horse bred by Lord Crewe.
 He was sired by Cyllene, an Ascot Gold Cup winner, who went on to become a highly successful stallion.
 In addition to Polymelus, he sired The Derby winners Cicero, Minoru, Tagalie and Lemberg and was champion sire in 1909 and 1910.

 Polymelus's dam Maid Marian was a half-sister to the outstanding racemare La Fleche and later became an influential broodmare in her own right, being the foundation mare of Thoroughbred family 3-f.
 Her other descendants have included Big Red Mike, Mioland, Mont Tremblant, Pont l'Eveque, Right Royal and Saint Estephe.